 If you’re not sure how to find nutrient-dense superfoods in the grocery store, look for nutritious foods like fruits and vegetables that are extremely colorful, such as blueberries.
 Blueberries provide a powerhouse of antioxidants, including anthocyanins, that protect the body against damage caused by free radicals and prevent the effects of oxidative stress.
 Blueberries have been found to improve memory in older adults and may also lower blood pressure and “bad” LDL cholesterol in obese people.
 Blueberries may even be instrumental in fighting and preventing certain types of cancer.

-Although many of us treat avocado like a vegetable, it’s actually a fruit and one of the healthiest courses of fat on the planet.
+Although many of us treat avocado like a vegetable, it’s actually a fruit and one of the healthiest sources of fat on the planet.
 Like olive oil, avocado is packed with monounsaturated fats, which are the healthiest type of fats we can consume.
 There are several types of monounsaturated fats, and avocado is full of oleic acid, which has been shown to reduce signs of inflammation in the body.
 In addition to being delicious, avocado also contains fiber, minerals, vitamins, and healthy fats, and it can even reduce your risk of contracting certain types of cancer, heart disease, metabolic syndrome, and diabetes.